JewelChen2019/JewelChen2019.github.io/index.md

 <!-- # Aozhu Chen -->

 ## About Me
-- I'm a 3rd year Ph.D. student in Computer Science at the [Information School](http://info.ruc.edu.cn/) at Renmin University of China.
-And I am advised by  Prof. [Xirong Li](http://lixirong.net/).
-My research interests mainly focus on multimedia computing, especially, text to video retireval.
+- I'm a 3rd-year Ph.D. student in Computer Science at the [Information School] (http://info.ruc.edu.cn/) at the Renmin University of China.
+And I am advised by Prof. [Xirong Li] (http://lixirong.net/).
+I received my B.S. and M.E. degrees from Chongqing University of Posts and Telecommunications, Chongqing, China, in 2016 and 2019, respectively.
+- My research interests mainly focus on cross-modal computing, to be specific, image/video caption, text-to-video retrieval, and attack on cross-modal retrieval.
+I am mainly involved in an international leading benchmark evaluation for video retrieval by text, named TRECVID Ad-hoc Video Search, which has been funded by NIST.
+In addition, I have been paying more attention to how to use large-scale pre-trained visual-language models to achieve better performance in those downstream tasks recently.

 ## Publications
-- Fan Hu, **Aozhu Chen**, Ziyue Wang, Fangming Zhou, Xirong Li.
+- Fan Hu\*, **Aozhu Chen**\*, Ziyue Wang\*, Fangming Zhou, Xirong Li.
 [Lightweight Attentional Feature Fusion: A New Baseline for Text-to-Video Retrieval](https://arxiv.org/pdf/2112.01832.pdf).
 ECCV, 2022.
 - Ziyue Wang\*, **Aozhu Chen**\*, Fan Hu, Xirong Li.
 [Learn to Understand Negation in Video Retrieval](https://arxiv.org/pdf/2205.00132.pdf).
 ACMMM, 2022.